San Giacomo Maggiore, Bologna: History

 A community of hermits founded by the Blessed John the Good of Modena had established itself near the walls of Bologna, along the Savena river, as early as 1247.
 They founded a monastery with its church, dedicated to St. James the Greater (San Giacomo Maggiore).
 The hermits were merged in 1256 by the pope with other eremitical communities of the region to form the Order of Hermits of St. Augustine, with one of their number being elected the first Prior General of the new Order.
 As they then needed a larger religious complex within the walls, in 1267 construction was undertaken of the new church in the present location.
 The edifice was finished in 1315, but its consecration took place in 1344, with the completion of the apse section.
 The church, built in sober Romanesque style (with some Gothic elements such as the ogival windows), had a single nave with visible trusses and ended with a polygonal apse-chapel and two square chapel.

 In the 15th century the Bentivoglio family built their family chapel in the church (1463–1468), and also added a long portico on the Via San Donato (1477–1481).
-Across the church is the flank of the 1560 Palazzo Malvezzi de' Medici, Bologna.
+Across the church is the flank of the 1560 Palazzo Malvezzi de' Medici in Bologna.
 In 1471 the bell tower was raised and, from 1483 to 1498, the interior was largely renovated with a new cover and a dome.
 New chapels were created in the side walls, which were eventually decorated with Renaissance and Baroque altars and paintings.

 The Augustinian friars were expelled during the French occupation in the early 19th century.
 They returned in 1824, although part of the monastery remained a music school, now the Conservatorio Giovanni Battista Martini.
 With the anti-clerical laws again suppressing religious orders legislated by the new Kingdom of Italy, the friars gave up the monastery, keeping only possession of the church.